webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 ---

 ## Why do I need signaling?
 When you create a WebRTC agent it knows nothing about the other peer.
 It has no idea who it is going to connect with or what they are going to send!
-Signaling is the inital bootstrapping that makes the call possible.
-After these values are exhanged the WebRTC agents then can communicate directly with each other.
+Signaling is the initial bootstrapping that makes the call possible.
+After these values are exchanged the WebRTC agents then can communicate directly with each other.

 Signaling messages are just text.
 The WebRTC agents don't care how they are transported.
 They are commonly shared via Websockets, but not a requirement.

 ## How does it work?

-WebRTC uses an existing protcol called the Session Description Protocol.
+WebRTC uses an existing protocol called the Session Description Protocol.
 Via this protocol the two WebRTC Agents will share all the state required to establish a connection.
 The protocol itself is simple to read and understand.
 The complexity comes from understanding all the values that WebRTC populates it with.

-This protocol is not specific to WebRTC, so we can learn the Session Description Protocol first without even talking about WebRTC.
-WebRTC only really takes advantage of a subset of the protcol so we are only going to cover that.
+This protocol is not specific to WebRTC.
+We will learn the Session Description Protocol first without even talking about WebRTC.
+WebRTC only really takes advantage of a subset of the protocol so we are only going to cover what we need.
 After we understand the protocol we will move on to its applied usage in WebRTC.

 ## Session Description Protocol
 The Session Description Protocol is defined in [RFC 4566](https://tools.ietf.org/html/rfc4566).
 It is a key/value protocol with a newline after each value.
 It will feel similar to an ini file.
 A Session Description then contains an unlimited amount of Media Descriptions.
 Mentally you can model it as a Session Description contains an array of Media Descriptions.

 A Media Description usually maps to a single stream of media.
 So if you wanted to describe a call with three video streams and two audio tracks you would have five Media Descriptions.

 ### What does Key/Value mean
 Every line in a Session Description will start with a single character, this is your key.
 It will then be followed by an equal sign.
 Everything after that equal sign is the value.
 After the value is complete you will have a newline.

 The Session Description Protocol defines all the keys that are valid.
-You can only use letters for keys as defined bt the protocol.
+You can only use letters for keys as defined in the protocol.
 These keys all have significant meaning, which will be explained later.

 Take this Session Description excerpt.